This is a preview of the content in our French Food Decoder app. Get the app to:

 Petit salé

-A homey dish, officially petit-salé aux lentilles but usually it’s just called petit-salé—the word for the pork hocks and belly preserved in brine.
-The lentils ideally should be lentilles du Puy.
+A homey dish, officially petit-salé aux lentilles, but usually it’s just called petit-salé, which is the word for the pork parts—échine (upper part of the neck), travers (ribs) or palette (short cut leg) preserved in brine.
+Ideally it should be made with lentilles du Puy.

 Soups, stews and casseroles